2013 Major League Baseball postseason: (2) Oakland Athletics vs. (3) Detroit Tigers

-This was the fourth postseason meeting between the Athletics and Tigers.
-The Tigers overcame a 2–1 series deficit to defeat the Athletics in five games once again, and returned to the ALCS for the third year in a row and fourth in the last seven years.
+This was the fourth postseason meeting between the Athletics and Tigers (1972, 2006, 2012).
+The Tigers oncce again defeated the Athletics in five games, returning to the ALCS for the third year in a row and fourth in the last seven years.

 Max Scherzer pitched seven solid innings and the Tigers’ offense got to Bartolo Colón early as they took Game 1.
 Game 2 remained scoreless until the bottom of the ninth when Oakland's Stephen Vogt drove in Yoenis Céspedes with a walk-off base hit single to even the series headed to Detroit.
 The Athletics scored six runs off 2013 AL ERA leader Aníbal Sánchez to go up 2–1 in the series, and were one win away from returning to the ALCS.

 Game 4 was the most memorable contest of the series — the Athletics lead 3–0 going into the fifth, until Detroit's Jhonny Peralta tied the game with a three-run home run.
 Coco Crisp regained the lead for the Athletics in the top of the seventh by driving in Stephen Vogt with an RBI single.
 In the bottom of the inning, Austin Jackson put the Tigers in the lead for good with a broken-bat RBI single, which scored Andy Dirks.
 In the top of the eighth, AL Cy Young winner Max Scherzer loaded the bases, but managed to get out of the bases loaded jam by striking out the first two batters and got the last on a line out to center.
-The Tigers scored three more runs in the bottom of the eighth, and then held off a late rally by the Athletics to force a series-deciding Game 5 in Oakland.
+The Tigers scored three more runs in the bottom of the eighth to take the lead for good, and then held off a late rally by the Athletics to force a series-deciding Game 5 in Oakland.

 Justin Verlander, despite having a no-hit bid broken up in the seventh, pitched eight innings of shutout ball as the Tigers won for a second straight year in Game 5 to advance to the ALCS.

 With the win, the Tigers improved their postseason record against the Athletics to 3–1 all time.
 This was the last playoff win by a team from Detroit until 2024.